Jubatian/rrpge-spec/specs/mix_arch.rst

     +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+

-Linear interpolation works from the latched previous and current samples, using the high 3 bits of the Sample pointer fraction register.
-It so realizes 7 intermediate steps between the two points (the previous and current sample values).
+Linear interpolation works from the latched current and next samples, using the high 3 bits of the Sample pointer fraction register.
+It so realizes 7 intermediate steps between the two points (the current and next sample values).

 In every processing cycle, two destination samples are produced to fill a PRAM